 Some of the links below are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.

 Chewy, soft, and brightly colored pink sugar cookies with yummy flavored chips!
 I love the way cookies look after being scooped with a cookie scoop and baked.
 These are called drop cookies.
-You can also roll this sugar cookie dough out between some plastic wrap and cut it into fun shapes.
+You can also roll this sugar cookie dough out between some plastic wrap, wax paper or parchment and cut it into fun shapes.
 Just be sure to chill the dough.

 Pink Sugar Cookie Ingredients